My Phone Page

 (CLICK HERE FOR A PHOTO)

-This is my third vintage phone, a black 500 desk phone which I bought at a flea market for 25 cents.
+This is my third vintage phone, a black Western Electric 500 desk phone which I bought at a flea market for 25 cents.
 This is the one which got me into collecting these phones.
 It's an early model which has a metal fingerwheel and was originally meant to be hardwired; I have converted it to modular through an external junction box coupled to a modular plug, so the phone itself is original for the most part.
 When I got it, the dial center and the area between the handset cradles was covered with stickers, but I cleaned them off.
 I replaced what was left of the original number tag with a custom one I made.
 This phone is by far my favorite out of all my 500-series Bell System phones.

-MODEL: 500C/D
+MODEL: 500D

 DATED: 9-62